stinilso/learn-git-milestones/README.md

   - [x] Local Path: Click "Choose" and add a new folder on your computer.
 This will be the base folder for your work in this class: `critical-web-design`
   - [x] Click "Clone" to make a local copy
 - [x] Open the repo in Atom: Repository > Open in Atom
-- [ ] In Atom, edit this README file and add your *second* favorite emoji here: **??**
+- [x] In Atom, edit this README file and add your *second* favorite emoji here: **☺️**
-- [ ] In Github Desktop, confirm the README file was saved and shows your new changes in the Changes tab
+- [x] In Github Desktop, confirm the README file was saved and shows your new changes in the Changes tab
 - [ ] Commit your changes to the README file directly to the master branch with the message `commit #2 from Github Desktop`
 - [ ] Click Push origin to push your changes back to remote repo
 - [ ] Confirm the changes to the README file were pushed: Choose Repository > View on Github